 That’s a pretty ringing endorsement.

 UBI and Copiosis have some things in common.
 But they’re very different.
 For one, they’re both transitional strategies.
 Both strive to free people from problems caused by flagging capitalism.
-Both allow people to obtain their basic needs in some way.
-But that’s about where the similarities end.
+Both give people basic needs in some way.
+That’s about where the similarities end.

-Basic income seems eminently practical too.
+Basic income seems eminently practical.
 Afterall, all you’re doing is giving people free money, then allowing recipients to spend it any way they want.

 To my knowledge, there is no UBI follow-on strategy for fundamentally changing the status quo.
 People are still in debt, we still face our major risks and challenges, and the change we do get through basic income still has to be paid for by someone, either through a tax or other wealth transfer process.